yourash/vk_group_controller/README.md

 usage:

-  * enter bad words in nad_words.txt by enter.
+  * enter bad words in bad_words.txt by enter.
   * paste your VK token in 'token' field.
   * paste your group NUMBER id in 'group_id' field with '-' on the beginning.
   * start script by `python3 main.py`